42-AI/bootcamp_machine-learning/day01/day01.md

 ### Exercice 02 - Normal equation
 Change the two previous classes:
-  - add a parameter : normal=True - bool (use normal equation instead of gradient descent)
+  - add a parameter :
+    - normal: bool, (default=True) (use normal equation instead of gradient descent)
   - change alpha to be used only if `normal == False`

-  - fit() should use gradient descent or normal equation according to the parameters
+  - .fit() should use gradient descent or normal equation according to the parameters

 ## Feature Engineering